calliecameron/markdown-makefile/tests/test4/saved/test4.md

 ## This is a second section {#this-is-a-second-section}

 And this is *even more italic text*.

+# Title

+### 4 January 2022

+This is text before a section.
+It shouldn’t be indented.

 [^1]: This is a footnote.
 It should appear at the bottom of the page.